yclas/documentation/set-recaptcha-website.md

 2. Login to the **Admin Panel**.
 3. Select **Settings -> General -> reCaptcha**.
 4. Toggle the **Enable reCAPTCHA as a CAPTCHA provider** option ON.
-5. Place your website's ‘Site Key’ in the **reCAPTCHA Site Key** input box.
+5. Place your website's ‘Site Key' in the **reCAPTCHA Site Key** input box.
-6. Place your website's ‘Secret Key’ in the **reCAPTCHA Secret Key** input box.
+6. Place your website's ‘Secret Key' in the **reCAPTCHA Secret Key** input box.
 7. Click the **Save** button.

 <a href="//docs.yclas.com/images/recaptcha.png" class="thumbnail gallery-item" data-gallery>